Sigil-Ebook/Sigil/docs/Building_on_older_Linux.md

 Once again: `sudo apt-get install cmake` will get you what you need on Debian type systems.
 If your favorite software repositories can't supply CMake 3.0 or better, you'll need to download the source from [cmake.org](http://www.cmake.org) and build it it yourself.
 I've done it myself and their instructions are pretty good.
 You can either build it with an older version of CMake, or there's a boot-strap method if all you have is gcc/make.

 ## <a name="qt5"/>Getting Qt5
- <center>***NOTE: Do NOT use any of the official precompiled Qt binaries higher than Qt5.5.1 at this time.
-5.6.x and higher are missing a component Sigil needs.***</center>
+ <center>You can use one of the official precompiled Qt binaries higher than Qt5.9.x at this time.
+5.12.3 recommended</center>

 Download a binary installer from the [official Qt website](http://download.qt.io/archive/qt/).
-Sigil requires Qt5.4.0 - Qt5.5.1.
-Note: the official binary releases of Qt5 are incompatible with Sigil starting with Qt5.6 (a result of QtWebkit being dropped from their installers).
-Look for the version that's appropriate for your architecture (qt-opensource-linux-***x86***-5.4.x.run or qt-opensource-linux-***x64***-5.4.x.run).
-Make sure its executable bit is set and launch it with administrative privileges to install it in its default location of /opt/Qt5.4.x (which is what I recommend).
-Or install it wherever you like--but just note that my command line examples later are going to assume the location of /opt/Qt5.4.x.
+Sigil requires Qt5.9.4 or higher.
+Look for the version that's appropriate for your architecture (qt-opensource-linux-***x86***-5.12.x.run or qt-opensource-linux-***x64***-5.12.x.run).
+Make sure its executable bit is set and launch it with administrative privileges to install it in its default location of /opt/Qt5.12.x (which is what I recommend).
+Or install it wherever you like--but just note that my command line examples later are going to assume the location of /opt/Qt5.12.x.
 Adjust accordingly if you choose different location.

 ## <a name="python"/>Getting Python 3.4